Brauckhoff/biopixR/joss/paper.md

 object detection and applies individual filters.
 This pipeline integrates all the fundamental procedures for comprehensive analysis into a single function.
-The user is required to provide the input image and select the appropriate detection methods in order to gain insights into the specific objectives present in the image.
+The user is required to provide the input image and select the appropriate detection methods to gain insights into the specific objectives present in the image.
 Furthermore, the user has the option to customize their workflow with individual filters.
 In addition, the function is capable of processing multiple color channels, such as the analysis of dual-color microbeads.
 The